Daytona USA 2: Battle on the Edge

 Daytona USA 2 builds upon the formula seen in Daytona USA - it is a NASCAR-style racing game where the player drives a stock car across three different circuits, attempting to overtake other players and finish first.
 It was followed by an update, Daytona USA 2: Power Edition later in the year.

-The game is an oddball in the Daytona USA series as it does allow the user to play as the "Hornet" stock car, nor does it include the three levels from the original arcade game.
-Though the Hornet team is still mentioned through advertisements on the tracks, Daytona USA 2 has the player drive a new set of cars (there are three to choose from, each with their own pros and cons) around three completely new tracks which have not been seen in a Daytona USA game since.
+The game is an outlier in the Daytona USA series as it does not include the three levels from the original arcade game.
+However, it does allow the user to play as the "Hornet" stock car through a hidden cheat code.
+Though the Hornet team is still mentioned through advertisements on the tracks, Daytona USA 2 allows the player drive a new set of cars (there are three to choose from, each with their own pros and cons) around three completely new tracks which have not been seen in a Daytona USA game since.

 From a gameplay perspective, little has changed between Daytona USA and Daytona USA 2, though there is a heavier emphasis on drifting this time around.
 The visuals and audio however, have been greatly improved to take advantage of the improved hardware.